Flamen: Flamines minores

 Another less likely candidate cited by some scholars is the flamen Lavinialis, who was potentially dedicated to Lavinia, the final wife of the legenary Roman progenitor Aeneas.
 However, if a flamen with such a title did exist, he more likely would have been a municipal priest for the nearby port city of Lavinium, supposedly founded by Aeneas in honor of his wife.
 Similarly, the previously mentioned flamen Larentialis, or Laurentialis, could have simply been a priest who served Laurentum, another nearby city significant to the legends of Rome's foundation.

 The flamines Floralis and Pomonalis are not recorded in calendars as their festivals were moveable.
 Some information exists for the ritual roles of the Portunalis in connection with the cult of the god Quirinus, and the Volcanalis in connection with the cult of the goddess Maia on the Kalends of May.
 Also preserved is the list of deities invoked by the Cerealis when he officiated sacrifices to the goddesses Ceres and Tellus.
+(Note: This list was contained in the lost treatise De jure pontificio by Quintus Fabius Pictor, which was in turn recorded by Varro and through Servius later preserved by Christian theologian Augustine in De civitate Dei.)

 As the flamines minores mostly seem to be connected to aspects of nature or older Italic deities, the increased urbanization and diversification of the Roman populace may explain why these deities and their respective flamines eventually lost their significance or fell into obscurity.